Deepshift/DeepCreamPy/TROUBLESHOOTING.md

 # Troubleshooting

 ## Poor Mosaic Decensorings/Mosaic Decensoring Does Nothing
 Mosaic decensoring is a WIP feature.
-Poor results are possible.
-It is possible the mosaic decensoring does nothing.
+Poor results are possible, especially if the censoring is very bad.

 ## Strange Color Decensors
 If your decensor output looks like this, then the censored regions were not colored correctly.